Foetal Alcohol Syndrome (FAS)

 *We will be updating all of our website and tools to reflect the new alcohol guidance announced on 8 January 2016*

 For more information please visit our page on new UK government alcohol guidelines.

 - Alcohol and conception

 The more you drink when you're pregnant, the greater the risk you are taking with your baby’s health.
 Miscarriage, stillbirth, premature birth and small birth weight are all associated with a mother’s drinking during pregnancy.
 Foetal exposure to alcohol is also the leading known preventable cause of intellectual disability (1).
 All of these potential risks are why the government advises pregnant women and those trying to conceive to avoid alcohol altogether.

 View our Alcohol and pregnancy facts page for the full details of the government’s advice.

 One condition you may not have heard of is called Foetal Alcohol Syndrome (FAS) and it affects the way a baby’s brain develops.
 First discovered by two doctors in the US in 1973, how serious the condition is depends on how much alcohol a mother drank during pregnancy.
-It is thought to affect as many as one in every 500 babies born in Western countries (2).
+The World Health Organisation quotes a 2005 US study which estimated that one in every 1,000 children are born with FAS (2).

 What is foetal alcohol syndrome?